GLP-1 Companion · Guides

 What it is: A gel-forming soluble fiber from the Plantago ovata plant.
 It absorbs water, expands, and adds bulk and softness to stool.

 For GLP-1 users: Often better tolerated initially because it does not cause fermentation-related gas.
 Works through mechanical bulk rather than bacterial fermentation.
-Many US-based GLP-1 practitioners recommend psyllium as the starting fiber.
+Many practitioners recommend psyllium as the starting fiber.

-The catch: Requires significant water intake (at least 250ml per serving).
+The tradeoff: Requires significant water intake (at least 250ml per serving).
 If taken without enough water, psyllium can actually worsen constipation by forming a dry mass.
-It also does not have significant prebiotic activity, so it does not address gut microbiome changes.
+It does not have significant prebiotic activity, so it does not address the gut microbiome changes that can accompany reduced food variety.

 Partially hydrolyzed guar gum (PHGG)

 What it is: A low-FODMAP soluble fiber derived from guar beans.
+Non-viscous, moderately fermentable.
 Brand name: Sunfiber.

 The evidence: Emerging evidence for digestive regularity.
 Better tolerated than inulin for IBS and FODMAP-sensitive individuals.
 No EU-authorized health claim for bowel function.

-For GLP-1 users: A good alternative for people who cannot tolerate inulin’s fermentation effects and want something beyond psyllium’s mechanical action.
+For GLP-1 users: A good option for people who cannot tolerate inulin’s fermentation effects and want something beyond psyllium’s mechanical action.
+Dissolves cleanly and is nearly flavorless, which helps with adherence.

-For a detailed head-to-head comparison of the two most common options, see our chicory inulin vs. psyllium husk guide.
+For a detailed head-to-head comparison of the two most studied options, see our chicory inulin vs. psyllium husk guide.

-For product recommendations by country, see our evidence-based supplement comparisons for the UK, US, Australia, Canada, Netherlands, and Nordics.
+For country-specific product recommendations, see our supplement guides for the UK, US, Australia, Canada, Netherlands, and Nordics.

 The dosing protocol